y-z-zhang/y-z-zhang.github.io/topological-control.md

 order: 5
 ---

+### Overview
+Different synchronization patterns are critical to the function of numerous systems (e.g., information processing in the brain).
+In practice, it is often important to be able to control these dynamical patterns without modifying individual nodes.
+In this work, we proposed a new control strategy based on minimal perturbations of the network structure.

 ### Abstract
 > Symmetries are ubiquitous in network systems and have profound impacts on the observable dynamics.
 > At the most fundamental level, many synchronization patterns are induced by underlying network symmetry, and a high degree of symmetry is believed to enhance the stability of identical synchronization.